F4NT0/F4NT0/README.md

 ➡️ Software Developer for almost 6 years.

-➡️ Software Engineering Student at PUCRS University.
+➡️ Graduated with a Bachelor's degree in Software Engineering from PUCRS.

 ➡️ My goal is to become a Senior Backend Software Developer.